-Educational institutions offer a range of employment opportunities in situ with the major long term multiplier effect being that schools educate the next generation of workers for the Borough, London and the UK.
+• Educational institutions offer a range of employment opportunities in situ with the major long term multiplier effect being that schools educate the next generation of workers for the borough, London and the UK.

-• The schools identified in the Site Allocations report are either being rebuilt or refurbished.
+• The identified school sites are either being rebuilt or refurbished.
 As a result of the refurbishment the school buildings and the schools themselves will be more energy efficient and resource effective.

-New and refurbished schools can offer a different learning experience for students and their teachers which are better able to cater for different learning requirements and new technologies.
+• New and refurbished schools can offer a different learning experience for students and their teachers, and will be able to better able to cater for different learning requirements and new technologies.

-The refurbishment of schools can incur high costs especially where building materials such as asbestos need to be removed.
+• The refurbishment of schools can incur high costs especially where building materials such as asbestos need to be removed.
 Other costs are incurred when trying to retrofit buildings that were not designed for modern teaching requirements without destroying the historic value of the buildings.

-- Demolition of existing buildings for the construction of modern new generates large amounts of waste.
-The schools being put forward for refurbishment may contain materials that are hazardous and require specialist disposal. - There are several areas of the Borough that are identified by the Environment Agency as being Flood Zone 3a.
-These areas are generally those close to the Thames (Deptford and New Cross); and the those areas in the vicinity of the three rivers that run through the Borough and converge in Catford (the Pool River joins the Ravensbourne) and in Lewisham (the Quaggy /Ravensbourne confluence occurs).
+- Demolition of existing buildings generates waste.
+The schools being put forward for refurbishment may contain materials that are hazardous and require specialist disposal. - There are several areas of the borough that are identified by the Environment Agency as being Flood Zone 3a.
+These areas are generally those close to the Thames (Deptford and New Cross); and the those areas in the vicinity of the three rivers that run through the Borough and converge - in Catford (the Pool River joins the Ravensbourne) and in Lewisham (the Quaggy /Ravensbourne confluence occurs).
 Sequential and exception testing, in line with Core Strategy Policy 10, has shown that these sites (with mitigation measures from PPS25 and its guidance) are appropriate for development.
 By understanding the likely patterns on inundation the schools can be designed to mitigate the risk of flooding.